-Interesting Churchill Club discussion on location based services.
-The key take out that I took from it was the slow pace of inside wireless based location services.
+Interesting Churchill Club discussion on location-based services, what has been labelled where2.0.
+The key take out that I took from it was the slow pace of inside wireless location-based services.
 I know vendors that have been at it for over a decade and companies like EADS and Ruckus Wireless.
 Yet, it still seems to be an area of relatively slow adoption (at least at the moment).
 Ultrasound or BlueTooth LE beacons seem to have only esoteric adoption.

 I initially looked at app constellations back in 2014, when Fred Wilson put a name to the the phenomena.
 And every two years or so I have gone back and looked at a number of major internet companies to see how many different types of apps that they had in play.

 I originally selected the companies back in 2014 because I felt that they represented the largest and best of their ilk.
 It skews Asian because the west can be viewed as one eco-system represented by Google, Facebook and Microsoft.